Financial Strength

 Total Income (£m)

-College income dropped to £46m during the pandemic and has stabilised in 2022.
-The increase in income in 2023 is largely driven through higher levels of ESFA funding for students aged 16-19.
-There are smaller increases in adult and apprenticeship income.
+We continue to see small increases in income since the drop to £46m during the pandemic.
+The increase in income in 2023 is largely driven through higher levels of ESFA funding for students aged 16-19 and this will continue to grow in 2024, as a result of the growth in students in 2023.

 Staff Cost as a Percentage of Income

-The College continues to meet the AoC recommended pay awards for staff and despite a (temporary) increase in National Insurance contributions, pay costs continue to be tightly controlled.
-A restructure in 2021 resulted in a resizing of the College’s establishment which now effectively matches the resource requirements.
+The College continues to meet the AoC recommended pay awards for staff, additional funding has been made available in 2023 to fund a cost of living increase of 6.5%.
+Pay costs continue to be tightly controlled and some minor restructuring in 2023 has ensured that the College’s establishment effectively matches resource requirements.

 Adjusted Current Ratio

-The current ratio is a measure of current assets compared to current liabilities and is used as an indicator of a college’s short-term liquidity.
+The current ratio is a measure of current assets compared to current liabilities and is used as an indicator of short-term liquidity.
 Whilst not a direct measure of cash, the higher the percentage measure, the better a college’s liquidity, which means the more cash, or assets that can be easily converted into cash, a college has got compared to its short-term liabilities.
-The ESFA ‘good’ benchmark is a current ratio of 1.2, whilst the FEC benchmark is 1.4.
+The ESFA ‘good’ benchmark is a current ratio of 1.2, whilst the FEC benchmark is 1.4, which the College has exceeded in 2023.

-The limited spend on capital projects in 2022 has resulted in an improved cash position and therefore a better current ratio.
-Cash management will continue to be very important going forward as we balance the College’s liquidity needs against the requirement to repay short term borrowing.
-We anticipate that the College’s current ratio is set to be improve over the next few years as the College maintains control on costs, limits capital expenditure and has a prudent repayment plan of short term borrowing.
+The focused spend on capital projects in 2023, supported by grants from DfE and Salix has resulted in an improved cash position and therefore a better current ratio.
+Cash management will continue to be important going forward as we balance the College’s liquidity needs against the requirement to repay short term borrowing.
+We anticipate that the College’s current ratio will continue to be strong over the next few years as the college maintains control on costs, targets capital expenditure and has a prudent repayment plan of short term borrowing.

 Cash Days